 Lymph drainage massage is a complementary therapy recommended by both integrative and conventional medicine.
 The only downside is the cost, which is about the same as a regular massage.
 My massage therapist told me I should go every 2-3 weeks to start and then we can keep increasing the time in between visits.
 When I weighed the cost and the benefits, I scheduled my next appointment right away.
 I wish I'd tried it sooner.

-What complementary therapies have you tried that work?
+What complementary therapies have you tried?

 "Fall in love with taking care of yourself.
 Mind.
 Body.
 Spirit." - Unknown

 Due to my wanderlust, the editor at Lymeology asked me to write an article about traveling with chronic illness.
 Of course, I said yes.
-Writing about travel is my favorite.

 One of my friends described traveling with Lyme like "traveling with a challenging passenger."
 An aggravating backseat driver, always interjecting at the wrong times, making everything a little more difficult.